mohamadahmadisadr/mohamadahmadisadr.github.io/index.md

 **Android Developer**<br>
 Vesta System, Shiraz, Iran - *(2022-03 – 2022-08)*
+- Implemented MVVM architecture in a mobile app, improving code maintainability and scalability, resulting in a 80\% reduction in bug reports.
 - Resolved reported crashes in Firebase Crashlytics, resulting in an impressive 80% decrease in the overall crash rate.
 - Used augmented reality (AR) in the estate application to showcase ads in the real world through the camera, resulting in a notable increase in user attraction and engagement.
 - Integrated Jetpack tools, modularizing applications for superior performance and maintainability.